YodasMyDad/ZauberCMS/ReadMe.md

-# ZauberCMS - A Blazor CMS
+# ZauberCMS - The Blazor CMS

 ### Important!
-This project is a proof of concept and still a work in progress
+ZauberCMS is still currently a proof of concept, and I am working to get it to an alpha state

 ZauberCMS is a CMS built on **Blazor**.
 The admin is built using InteractiveServer and the front end (Your site/content) can be built in whatever you want, static, server, WASM.
 The CMS is [inspired by Umbraco](https://umbraco.com/), and follows many of the